LIKE IT NEVER HAPPENED

 THE ORIGINAL TEAM FROM VINE CHURCH FORMED AN EXCLUSIVE INNER CIRCLE

-Since we started attending, the pastors repeatedly emphasized that we were all part of the church plant, even if we hadn’t moved to Texas with the original team.
-They said over and over again, in so many different ways, that if you were a member of the church, attended services on Sunday, or were involved in any capacity, then you were strongly considered part of the church planting team and the mission of planting one of “God’s churches.”
+Since we started attending, the pastors repeatedly emphasized that we were all part of the church plant, even if we had not moved to Texas with the original team..
+They said over and over again, in so many different ways, that if you were a member of the church, attended services on Sunday, or were involved in any capacity, then you were considered part of the church planting team and the mission of planting one of “God’s churches.”

 Despite these repeated assurances, the original members who relocated from Carbondale, Illinois, to plant Christland held an exclusive celebration at the Paull’s house in the summer of 2024.
-The event wasn’t open to the rest of the church, and I wasn’t invited because I hadn’t been part of the original team and had already stopped attending Christland.
+The event was not open to the rest of the church, and we had not been invited because we had not been part of the original team.
+By this point though, we had also stopped attending services.

 I had a few friends who attended, and they described the event as“weird,” saying they felt “bad” about attending because it seemed sneaky and dishonest.
 At one point, they also took pictures of everyone and said “don’t tell anyone about this or share on social media” because apparently they did not want to hurt anyone's feelings.
 At least this is what I was told when I found out about this event from my friend who attended.